apache/lucene-jira-archive/migration/README.md

 ...
 ```

-Downloaded attachments should be separately committed to a dedicated branch named `attachments` (or matching the `GITHUB_ATT_BRANCH` env variable) for them.
+Downloaded attachments should be uploaded to a web server or static content hosting service (i.e. GitHub Pages).
+You also need to set `ATTACHMENTS_BASE_URL` environment variable to correctly point to the attachment files from migrated GitHub isseus.

 ### 2. (Optional) Generate Jira -> GitHub account mapping